AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --colormap <mapname>

     Creates an RGB color map based on the luminance of the input image.
-The `mapname` may be one of: "magma", "inferno", "plasma", "viridis", "blue-red", "spectrum", and "heat".
+The `mapname` may be one of: "magma", "inferno", "plasma", "viridis", "turbo", "blue-red", "spectrum", and "heat".
 Or, `mapname` may also be a comma-separated list of RGB triples, to form a custom color map curve.

     Note that "magma", "inferno", "plasma", "viridis" are perceptually uniform, strictly increasing in luminance, look good when converted to grayscale, and work for people with all types of colorblindness.
+The "turbo" color map also shares all of these qualities except for being strictly increasing in luminance.
+These
-These are all desirable qualities that are lacking in the other, older, crappier maps (blue-red, spectrum, and heat).
+    are all desirable qualities that are lacking in the other, older, crappier maps (blue-red, spectrum, and heat).
 Don't be fooled by the flashy "spectrum" colors --- it is an empirically bad color map compared